kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 The sequence on suspend is:

 1. The existing suspend path deletes the Job's active pods and sets the `JobSuspended` condition.
-2. In the same reconciliation, the controller deletes the `PodGroup` it owns and emits a `PodGroupDeleted` event.
+2. In the same reconciliation, the controller deletes the `PodGroup` it owns, including a delegated `PodGroup`, and emits a `PodGroupDeleted` event.
 The finalizer keeps the object terminating until its pods are gone, so there is no ordering to enforce here.
-Externally owned `PodGroup`s are untouched.
+A `PodGroup` the controller did not create is untouched.
 3. The `Workload` stays. `gang.minCount` changes made while suspended are still patched onto the controller-owned `Workload` so a newly created `PodGroup` picks them up.